How do I tell the difference between the testnet and live networks?

-The easiest way to tell the difference between testnet (no value, only used for testing) and the live network (cash value) is to look at the address.
+The easiest way to tell the difference between testnet (has no value, only used for testing) and the live network (has cash value) is to look at the address.

-All testnet addresses begin with an m or n.
-Bitcoin addresses all begin with 1 or 3, and Bitcoin Cash addresses begin with bitcoincash: and either p or q.
-It is not possible to send testnet Bitcoin to a livenet bitcoin address, nor send livenet Bitcoin to a testnet address.
+All bitcoin testnet addresses begin with an m or n.
+Bitcoin livenet addresses all begin with 1 or 3 or bc1, and Bitcoin Cash addresses begin with bitcoincash: and either p or q.
+Bitcoin Cash testnet addresses begin with bchtest:.
+It is not possible to send testnet bitcoin to a livenet bitcoin address, nor send livenet bitcoin to a testnet address.

 Testnet = Play money (no monetary value)